jimmed/trashcat/README.md

 > A node.js toolkit for building binary codecs

-## 💡 Features
+## 📦 Features

-- 🔢 **Parse and serialize binary data**
+- 🎯 **Parse and serialize binary data**

-  Useful for transforming structured data to/from a buffer.
+  Build codecs which can convert structured data into binary, and vice-versa.

 - 🏗 **Declarative, extensible API**